lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 #.
 Wait until the device becomes a child or router.
 In order to check the current state use ``ot state`` command.
 #.
 Ping Linux Host machine using the ``ot ping <ip address>`` command:

-..
+]]]TODO: Add ping from Linux machine

-  TODO: Add output from End Device
+]]]TODO: Add output from End Device

 DHCPv6 and Prefix Delegation
 ----------------------------

 During the nRF Thread Border Router startup it automatically communicates with DHCPv6 server in order to receive an address for non-Thread interface.
-In order to also request a prefix, (:kconfig:option:`NET_CONFIG_DHCPV6_REQUEST_PREFIX`) has to be enabled.
+Moreover, it requests a delegated prefix for subnetting.

-In order to check information about network interface and verify that an address was received use the ``net iface`` command.
+Information about network interface can be displayed and verified using the following ``net iface`` command.
-Assigned address by DHCP server should be listed in 'IPv6 Unicast addresses' section as in the following command output:
+Assigned address by DHCP server should be listed in 'IPv6 Unicast addresses' section as in the example command output below:

 .. code-block:: console